LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 A new linear solver interface function :c:func:`ARKLsLinSysFn` was added as an alternative method for evaluating the linear system :math:`A = M - \gamma J`.

-Added two new embedded ARK methods of orders 4 and 5 to ARKode (from [KC2019]_).
+Added two new embedded ARK methods of orders 4 and 5 to ARKODE (from :cite:p:`KenCarp:19`).

-Support for optional inequality constraints on individual components of the solution vector has been added the ARKode ERKStep and ARKStep modules.
+Support for optional inequality constraints on individual components of the solution vector has been added the ARKODE ERKStep and ARKStep modules.
 See the descriptions of :c:func:`ERKStepSetConstraints()` and :c:func:`ARKStepSetConstraints()` for more details.
-Note that enabling constraint handling requires the NVECTOR operations :c:func:`N_VMinQuotient()`, :c:func:`N_VConstrMask()`, and :c:func:`N_VCompare()` that were not previously required by ARKode.
+Note that enabling constraint handling requires the NVECTOR operations :c:func:`N_VMinQuotient()`, :c:func:`N_VConstrMask()`, and :c:func:`N_VCompare()` that were not previously required by ARKODE.

 Added two new 'Get' functions to ARKStep, :c:func:`ARKStepGetCurrentGamma()`, and :c:func:`ARKStepGetCurrentState`, that may be useful to users who choose